zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 - Can I implement teleportation?
     - Teleportation is currently experimental at the moment due to the way how the system works.
 An enhancement script will be provided over time.

+- Why do I see a spam of UdonSharp Errors saying Source C# Script on xxxxx (UdonSharp.UdonSharpProgramAsset) is null?
+    - It could be that you've downloaded the entire repository instead of using the releases tag.
+Please use the release [here.](https://github.com/zhakamizhako/VRCOpenWorldMovementLogic/releases)
+    - You forgot to migrate your project to the new Udonsharp.
+This project however, has been tested with the new releases of UdonSharp & VRCSDK.

 - Why is x x x x ?
 	- Please contact me via Discord: ZhakamiZhako#2147 or Twitter: @ZZhako